-Not many companies transitioned successfully from manufacturing wagons and carriages to automobiles.
-Studebaker was one of the exceptions, moving in the early 1900s from carriages to battery-powered cars and then to gasoline engines a few years later.
-At the Studebaker National Museum in South Bend, Indiana, you can trace the history of the company from wagon to the last cars made by Studebaker in the mid-1960s.
+Few transportation companies successfully transitioned from manufacturing wagons and carriages to automobiles.
+Studebaker was one of the exceptions.
+In the early 1900s, the company moved from carriages to battery-powered cars.
+A few years later they transitioned to gasoline engines.
+The Studebaker National Museum in South Bend, Indiana, traces the history of the company from wagon to the last cars Studebaker manufactured, in the mid-1960s.

-In the mid-1800s the Studebaker brothers (there were five of them, all part of the business at one time or another) were making wagons.
-They became the world’s largest manufacturer of wagons and buggies.
+In the mid-1800s the five Studebaker brothers manufactured wagons.
+Their company became the world’s largest manufacturer of wagons, buggies, and carriages.

 Don’t miss a Midwest Wanderer post.
 For a FREE subscription, enter your e-mail address in the Subscribe2 box to the left and click Subscribe.